-3.8.6 WHAT ARE THE FLOODING RISKS AND POTENTIAL IMPACTS TO FLOODPLAIN VALUES?
+3.8.8 WHAT ARE THE FLOODING RISKS AND POTENTIAL IMPACTS TO FLOODPLAIN VALUES?

 The FHWA Technical Advisory 6640.8A requires that all potential encroachments into floodplains resulting from a proposed project discuss the level potential risk or environmental impact resulting from any floodplain encroachments.
-The following discussion provides a summary of the expected impacts that the reasonable alternatives would have on various floodplain functions.
+The following discussion provides a summary of the expected impacts that the RPA and Refined RPA would have on various floodplain functions.

-3.8.6.1 What are the flooding risks associated with the project?
+3.8.8.1 What are the flooding risks associated with the project?

-Floodplain encroachments of either reasonable alternative are not likely to increase the flooding in the area as bridge structures would be designed to FEMA standards as required by 23 CFR 650, Subpart A, Location and

-Hydraulic Design of Encroachment on Floodplains, and result in less than a one-foot rise in the base flood elevation.
+Floodplain encroachments of the RPA and Refined RPA is not likely to increase the flooding in the area as bridge structures would be designed to FEMA standards as required by 23 CFR 650, Subpart A, Location and Hydraulic Design of Encroachment on Floodplains, and result in less than a one-foot rise in the base flood elevation.
 Additionally, structures would provide the minimum freeboard above the design flood elevation and would not be exceeded by the 100-year storm.
-A detailed hydrological study of the preferred alternative would be completed upon final design.
+A detailed hydrological study of the Selected Alternative would be completed upon final design.
 This analysis would include establishing base flood elevations and adjusting bridge and culvert designs to minimize the risk of flooding upstream to less than one foot, as required by FEMA.
-A SCDOT Bridge Scope and Risk Assessment Form was completed for each crossing based on the preliminary analysis (Appendix J).
+A SCDOT Bridge Scope and Risk Assessment Form was completed for each crossing based on the preliminary analysis (Appendix K).

-3.8.6.2 What are the impacts to the natural and beneficial floodplain values?
+3.8.8.2 What are the impacts to the natural and beneficial floodplain values?

-No substantial impacts to floodplains are anticipated from construction of either reasonable alternative.
+No substantial impacts to floodplains are anticipated from construction of the RPA or Refined RPA.
 The majority of the floodplain impacts would be adjacent to existing structures or within an existing transportation corridor, and all proposed crossings would be designed to provide existing or improved flow conditions.
 There may be temporary impacts to river access and/or use during construction and deconstruction over the Saluda and Broad Rivers.
 Sedimentation from construction may occur but appropriate best management practices would be incorporated to minimize these impacts.

-3.8.6.3 Does the project support incompatible floodplain development?
+3.8.8.3 Does the project support incompatible floodplain development?